This is when Boris Johnson is expected to make an announcement about Christmas

 Boris Johnson Christmas: When is the next Covid announcement?
-Date of Xmas update amid Omicron variant fears
+Date of Xmas update amid Plan B fears

-The Prime Minister is set to update the public on whether or not new Covid rules will need to come into force this Christmas.
+The Prime Minister is set to update the public on whether new ‘Plan B’ Covid rules will need to come into force this Christmas.

 Last week saw the reintroduction of restrictions like mandatory face masks in shops and on public transport and new rules around UK travel as cases of the Omicron variant rise.